robb-j/r0b-garden/README.md

 - maybe try WebC
 - get `tools/mastodon.js` to produce content in the desired format
 - get `tools/mastodon.js` to upload media to S3 bucket
+- better word than `media` is it plural or not?